 C&CS offers a large number of workshops and training courses (many of which are free of charge) on how to study effectively, as well as on personal support, programme choice, and careers.
-Examples include: Smarter Ways to Prepare for Exams, Studying with Dyslexia, Study Acceleration, Dealing Differently with Stress, Assertiveness, Thinking Constructively when Dealing with Fear of Failure/Perfectionism, Motivation, Graduation, Stress Management, Applying for Jobs, Choosing the Right Study Programme (or switching to a different programme), etc. For a full overview and to sign up, go to careerandcounsellingservices.tudelft.nl and Brightspace.
+Examples include: Smarter Ways to Prepare for Exams, Studying with Dyslexia, Study Acceleration, Dealing Differently with Stress, Assertiveness, Thinking Constructively when Dealing with Fear of Failure/Perfectionism, Motivation, Graduation, Stress Management, Applying for Jobs, Choosing the Right Study Programme (or switching to a different programme), etc. For a full overview and to sign up, go to career and counselling services, and Coachview.